zach-c-d/gatsby_site/src/pages/posts/blog/2018-11-13-post-one/index.md

 ---
-path: "/projects/post-one"
+path: "/blog/post-one"
+type: "blog"
 date: "2018-11-13"
 title: "Test Blog!"
 author: "Zach Donsky"
 ---

-# This is a projects test post!
+# This is a test post!
 + hello
 + this is dumb